altoiddealer/ad_discordbot/README.md

 <details>
   <summary>click to expand</summary>

+   **06/04/2024:** Launchers!
+Updaters!
+New History Manager!

+   Shoutout to @Artificiangel who coded an **amazing** new History Manager.
+Great new features are coming!

+    - We now have launcher and updater scripts (...look familiar?)
+    - New CMD_FLAGS.txt to add your custom launch flags (...look familiar?)
+    - bot.py no longer has to be moved!
+Correct location is now in main 'ad_discordbot' folder
+    - New history manager is much more flexible and unlocks new possibilities

+  ---

    **05/28/2024:** Per-Channel History!

     - New setting 'per_channel_history' enables all channels to have their own chat history.